timmillwood/content_moderation/README.md

-Workbench Moderation
+Content Moderation
 ====================

 About this module
 -----------------
-Workbench Moderation (WBM) provides basic moderation support for revisionable content entities.
+Content Moderation (WBM) provides basic moderation support for revisionable content entities.
 That is, it allows site administrators to define States that content can be in, Transitions between those States, and rules around who is able to Transition content from one State to another, when.

 In concept, any revision-aware content entity is supportable.
 In core, that includes Nodes and Block Content.
 However, there may be a small amount of work needed to support additional content entities due to inconsistencies in the Entity API.core.
-To add custom WBM integration for your entity type, annotate your entity to specify a moderation handler class that extends \Drupal\workbench_moderation\Entity\Handler\ModerationHandler.
+To add custom WBM integration for your entity type, annotate your entity to specify a moderation handler class that extends \Drupal\content_moderation\Entity\Handler\ModerationHandler.

 Installation
 ------------